jmamath/Heat-diffusion-fins-radiator/README.md

 * *sfem.hpp* produces a set of useful classes for our simulation, in particular, it produces the following:
   * R and R2 are classes to implement real numbers and two dimensional real vectors respectively.
   * Label is used to label the vertices of a triangle in the mesh.
 It is useful to model specific boundary conditions to know if a vertice lie in the open domain or on the boundary.
   * Vertex inherit from the classe R2 and label.
-Each vertice is now considered as a vector and a label, to inform about it's position on the domain.
+Each vertice is now considered as a vector and a label, to inform about its position on the domain.
-  * Triangle is an array of pointers on three vertices and a label, it also computes some useful properties such as area and other functions used to compute the terms of the matrix in the discretize linear system.
+  * Triangle is an array of pointers on three vertices and a label, it also computes some useful properties such as area and other functions used to compute the terms of the matrix in the discretized linear system.
   * Boundary edge inform the .main.cpp program if an edge is within the domain, or on a specific boundary.
 This information is important to localize Dirichlet boundaries.
   * Mesh is used to model the whole Mesh of a domain by informing the .main.cpp program about
     * the number of vertices (nv), number of triangles (nt), number of boundary edges (neb).
     * the array of vertices.
     * the array of triangles.
     * the array of boundary edges.
-* *GC.hpp* implement the conjugate gradient method to solve a well conditionned linear system.
+* *GC.hpp* implements the conjugate gradient method to solve a well conditioned linear system.
 An example of how this method works is given in the file *Test/Ex_Utilisation_GC.cpp*
 * *main.cpp* contains all the functions and classes to execute the simulation.
 In particular, those are worth noticing:
   * VirtualMatrice and addMatMul modeled the matrix described in the equation (1.6) of the document **simulation.pdf** and compute the matrix-vector multiplication needed to solve the equation (1.5) with the conjugate gradient method